acahir/moria/README.md

-uMoria
+Moria
 =====

 [uMoria](https://en.wikipedia.org/wiki/Moria_(video_game)) is a rogue-like dungeon exploration game, ported to run on the various flavors of unix.
+This is based on James Wilson's second major release of the game.

 ### Getting Started